masterix21/laravel-licensing/README.md

 - `TrialConverted` - When trial converts to full license
 - `TrialExpired` - When trial period expires
 - `TrialExtended` - When trial is extended
+- `LicenseTransferInitiated` - When a license transfer is requested
+- `LicenseTransferCompleted` - When transfer is successfully executed
+- `LicenseTransferRejected` - When transfer is rejected by an approver

 ## Security Best Practices